TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/7-Paths-on-the-Data-Map.rst

 the data given in the PHP documentation above the property definition Extbase can read the database records and map them onto the Post class.
-This process will be continued recursively over the complete object graph - the blog with all its containing posts, comments, tags etc. - starting from the single blog as root object.
+This process will be continued recursively over the complete object graph - the blog with all its containing posts, comments, tags, etc. - starting from the single blog as root object.

-After our exhausting journey let's get back to the realm of our extension.
+After our exhausting journey, let's get back to the realm of our extension.
-Remember that normally you will not need to enter these paths - except the case that you are into customised journeys.
+Remember that normally you will not need to enter these paths - except that you are into customized journeys.